wso2/docs-ei/en/micro-integrator/docs/references/connectors/csv-module/csv-module-config.md

   5,Robinette Udey,rudey4@nytimes.com,true
   ```

-A sample configuration for the csvToXml operation is shown below.
+A sample synapse configuration for the csvToXml operation is shown below.

   ```xml
   <CSV.csvToXml>